didadidaboom/hadoopset2.2-cluster-docker/README.md

 ```

 ### What are the differeces from https://github.com/didadidaboom/hadoopset2.1-cluster-docker.git:
-1. added ssh remote connection for a docker
+1. added ssh remote connection for a docker (port:8022)
-2. passwd
+2. passwd (for docker, user:root; pwd:ubuntu)